Chart Color Schemes

 Dean Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of Dean Park is around 3,231 people.
-This figure reflects an increase of 51 individuals since the 2021 Census, which reported a population of 3,180 people.
-The change is inferred from AreaSearch's estimation of the resident population at 3,232 following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This results in a population density ratio of 2,139 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Dean Park's growth rate of 1.6% since the census positions it competitively with other SA3 areas, being within 1.5 percentage points of their growth rate of 3.1%.
-Overseas migration contributed approximately 55.00000000000001% of overall population gains during recent periods in the suburb of Dean Park.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dean Park's population is estimated at around 3,237 as of November 2025.
+This reflects an increase of 57 people (1.8%) since the 2021 Census, which reported a population of 3,180 people.
+The change is inferred from the resident population of 3,199 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional eight validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,143 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb of Dean Park is expected to experience a population increase just below the median of statistical areas across the nation.
-Based on aggregated SA2-level projections, the area is anticipated to expand by approximately 290 persons over this period, reflecting an overall increase of around 8.0%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected, with the Dean Park (SA2) expected to expand by 291 persons to reach 3,528 by 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 7.8% in total over the 17 years.

 Frequently Asked Questions - Population